-Attorney General to investigate 'every corner' of Michigan State University
+Special prosecutor to investigate 'every corner' of Michigan State University

 More than 150 girls and women asserted during Nassar's sentencing hearing this month that Nassar sexually abused them under the guise of medical care in his capacity as an MSU or USA Gymnastics physician over two decades.

-Though Nassar is in prison, a fallout continues, with the NCAA saying it will look into whether the university violated any if its rules in the Nassar case.
+Nassar is in prison, but fallout from the case continues, with the NCAA saying it will look into whether the university violated any if its rules in the matter.

 Michigan State and USA Gymnastics are named as defendants in a number of civil lawsuits by more than 100 accusers, some of whom accuse the institutions of concealing or improperly dismissing allegations of abuse.

-Two top MSU officials -- Michigan State President Lou Anna Simon and Athletic Director Mark Hollis -- said this week that they were stepping down.
+Two top university officials -- President Lou Anna Simon and Athletic Director Mark Hollis -- said this week they were stepping down.

 The Detroit News recently reported that misconduct allegations against Nassar reached at least 14 MSU representatives in the two decades before his arrest.

 The university received a Title IX complaint of sexual misconduct against Nassar in 2014, but the investigation concluded that Nassar's conduct was not of a sexual nature and he was cleared of any Title IX violations, the Detroit News reported.

 Title IX is a federal law that protects people from sexual discrimination in education or other programs receiving federal aid.

-He already had been sentenced to 60 years in prison for federal child pornography charges.
-He also has pleaded guilty to three charges of criminal sexual conduct in Eaton County, Michigan, for which he is due to be sentenced next week.
+USA Gymnastics and Michigan State have denied wrongdoing, and USA Gymnastics said it reported the allegations to authorities when it learned about the sexual abuse.

+The university maintains that no official there believed Nassar committed sexual abuse until newspapers began reporting on the allegations in the summer of 2016.
+Any suggestion that it engaged in a coverup is "simply false," a school statement asserted last week.

 Nassar was a Michigan State sports physician from 1997 to 2016.
-USA Gymnastics counted Nassar as part of its medical staff or as national team doctor through several Olympic cycles.
+USA Gymnastics counted him as part of its medical staff or as national team doctor through several Olympic cycles.